Caption: Mdm Sumam (right) with TOUCH’s occupational therapist Ms Brenda Yap.

 “I never imagine I could be trained to use my smart phone at my age.
 I am always learning new things together with my friends.
 It makes my life more interesting and meaningful, “ said Mdm Sumam.

-However, Mdm Sumam’s life took a bad turn in August last year when she fell from her bed at home and sustained a fracture on her left arm.
+However, Mdm Sumam’s life took a bad turn in August 2019 when she fell from her bed at home and sustained a fracture on her left arm.
 She quickly called Tracy for help and was rushed to the hospital.
 She was then transferred to a community hospital, where she spent six weeks rehabilitating from her injuries.
-During this period, Tracy recommended TOUCH Home Care’s (THC) services as Mdm Sumam needed help to prepare meals, shower, keep her home clean and go to the hospital for medical appointments.
+During this period, Tracy recommended TOUCH Home Care’s (THC) services as Mdm Sumam needed help to prepare meals, keep her home clean and go to the hospital for medical appointments.
 Her brother also supported her this period and was happy to learn that she will be under the good care of TOUCH.